 The sidewalk going up the Aare River is congested with wet and happy Swiss, hiking upstream in swimsuits just to float back into town.
-I join them — marveling at how this exercise brings out the silly in a people who are generally the polar opposite of goofy.
+I join them — marveling at how this exercise brings out the silly in a people who are generally anything but goofy.

 That evening for dinner, I walk downstream to that scary weir where a trendy restaurant has been built literally over the rushing river.
 I enjoy tasty local trout over see-through floorboards as the noisy roar of the racing river masks conversations of the Swiss sipping beer on the open-air sofas.

-As the city grew over the centuries, each of its successive walls and moats were torn down, providing vast, people-friendly swaths of land.
+As Bern grew over the centuries, each of its successive walls and moats were torn down, providing vast, people-friendly swaths of land.
 Today these are elongated "squares," popular for markets and outdoor cafés — the top places to be seen in the evening.

 Buildings new and old throughout the city are a uniform gray, from the creamy Bernese sandstone, quarried nearby.
 In the 16th century, the city commissioned many colorful fountains to brighten up the gray cityscape, to show off the town's wealth, and to remind citizens of great local heroes and events.
 They also gave local artists something to work on after the Reformation deprived them of their most important patron, the Catholic Church.

 The parliament meets in the old town.
 You may brush elbows with some high-powered legislators, but you wouldn't know it — everything looks very casual for a national capital.
-Drop into the parliament's welcome center and pick up the generous literature on the Swiss government.
 Its bicameral system was inspired by the US Constitution, with one big difference: Executive power is shared by a committee of seven, with a rotating ceremonial president and a passion for consensus.
-This is a mechanism to avoid power grabs by any single individual...a safeguard that the Swiss love.
+This is a mechanism to avoid power grabs by any single individual…a safeguard that the Swiss appreciate more than ever these days.
+Free, one-hour tours of the parliament building are offered in various languages during summer when parliament is not in session.

 The fine granite plaza in front of the parliament has 26 squirt fountains (one for each canton or Swiss state).
 Oblivious to the fact that half of the Swiss gold stock is buried in the country's Fort Knox under the square, kids dance with each watery eruption.